romerogarza/ReportingandAnalytics-DW/README.md

 * Historical data analysis
 * Data quality, consistency, flexibility and accuracy
 * Separation of analytics processing from transactional databases, which improves performance of both systems

+Please contact Romero Garza or Stephen Seat with questions.